BrianTruong23/evaluateLLM/README.md

 ### 1. Benchmark Datasets

-We will use benchmark datasets from previous research collaborations, such as those with Mishra, to provide a consistent and reliable basis for evaluation.
+We will use benchmark datasets to provide a consistent and reliable basis for evaluation.
 These datasets are designed to test various aspects of LLM performance, including language understanding, generation, and specific task execution.

 ### 2. LLM Evaluation